vllm-project/vllm/docs/source/serving/deploying_with_dstack.rst

         <img src="https://i.ibb.co/71kx6hW/vllm-dstack.png" alt="vLLM_plus_dstack"/>
     </p>

 vLLM can be run on a cloud based GPU machine with `dstack <https://dstack.ai/>`__, an open-source framework for running LLMs on any cloud.
-This tutorial assumes that you have already configured credentials of the cloud environment of your choice, and enough GPU quotas on your cloud environment.
+This tutorial assumes that you have already configured credentials, gateway, and GPU quotas on your cloud environment.

 To install dstack client, run: